Fire to Fire

-Fire to Fire is the twenty-second studio album by American country music singer Tanya Tucker, released on March 21, 1995.
+Fire to Fire is the 22nd studio album by American country music singer Tanya Tucker, released on March 21, 1995 as her last album for Liberty Records, after this album's release, Tanya Tucker left Liberty's roster and returned to Capitol Records.
 It produced the singles "Between the Two of Them" and "Find Out What's Happenin'", both of which charted on the Hot Country Songs charts, at #27 and #40 respectively.
 "I'll Take Today" was later recorded by Ty England on his 1996 album Two Ways to Fall, and in 1998 by Gary Allan on his album It Would Be You; Allan's rendition was released as a single in 1998.
 The song "Nobody Dies from a Broken Heart" was also covered by country singer Reba McEntire for her 2000 release, So Good Together.
 "Find Out What's Happenin'" was originally recorded by Bobby Bare in 1968, Barbara Fairchild in 1970, and Pearl River on their 1993 debut album of the same name.
 "I'll Take the Memories" was originally recorded by Lorrie Morgan on her 1989 album, Leave the Light On.